It is important to always know in what phase the price is at a certain moment.

 If the price does not break a Low, the most LOGICAL thing is that it breaks a High.
 But for it to be a valid structural change, a Strong Point must be broken.
 If the High with the green dot cannot create a new Low, then there is a high chance it can be a change of trend.
 So, there are two possible outcomes.

-Premium, Discount, & Equilibrium We are traders, we exchange one thing for another, and we pocket the difference whether negative or positive.
-In this profession there are only two methods of winning; buy low or sell high.
+We are traders; we exchange one thing for another, and we pocket the difference whether negative or positive.
+In this profession there are only two methods of winning: buy low or sell high.

 For that, we are going to use Fibonacci, but not as used by the vast majority of traders who operate with Fibonacci.

-Most traders use the Fibonacci because it helps you see what percentage of the last push is going to retrace the price.
+Most traders use the Fibonacci because it helps you see what percentage of the last push the price is going to retrace.

 The difference is that Fibonacci traders believe that the price went up or down because it bounced off a Fibonacci level like 61.8 or 78.6 (Golden Ratio).
 But the truth is that it is not so.